-St. Patrick School welcomes students of any race, creed, color, sex, nationality, ethnic origin, or religion.
-It does not discriminate based on race, color, nationality and/or ethnic origin in administration of educational policies, admission policies, tuition assistance, athletics, and other school-administered programs, or in hiring personnel.
+St. Patrick School welcomes students of any.sex, race or ethnic origin It does not discriminate based on sex, race or ethnic origin in administration of educational policies, admission policies, tuition assistance, athletics, and other school-administered programs, or in hiring personnel.
 Students are accepted from three years of age and older.
 Our school day begins at 8:45a.m.
 Dismissal is at 3:15 p.m.
 Students arriving during or after prayers will be marked "tardy" as per state regulations.
 Business hours are 8:00 a.m. - 4:00 p.m.
 Preschool students must be 3 years of age on or before September 1.
-All students must also be out of diapers or pull-ups and be able to perform all personal care routines independently.
-No exceptions.
+All students must also be out of diapers or pull-ups and be able to perform all personal care routines independently including full potty-training.
 When registering for school, birth certificate, baptismal certificate (when applicable), and current immunization records must be presented.
 Since the preschool programs act as a feeder into the elementary program, students who are already in the St. Patrick Preschool programs will receive priority when registering.
 Siblings of current St. Patrick students will have first choice of placement.
 Admission of a student to any class or campus is dependent upon space availability.